mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/login-cluster/index.md

 In this example, the Kommander cluster has two managed clusters on Azure but, as a user, you can only access the management cluster.

-1. Go to the landing page, provided by an administrator, and select **Generate Kubectl Token**.
+1. Go to the landing page provided by an administrator, and select **Generate Kubectl Token**.

    ![Konvoy Landing Page](/dkp/kommander/1.4/img/konvoy-landing-page.png)